sofiaoreis/lithium-slicer/rebuttal.md

 > Baah, George K., Alexander Gray, and Mary Jean Harrold.
 "On-line anomaly detection of deployed software: a statistical machine learning approach."
 Proceedings of the 3rd international workshop on Software quality assurance.
 ACM, 2006.

+**note:** this seems to be a point we should address in the rebuttal using Rui's paper (*Evaluating and improving fault localization*).
 * An obvious improvement would be to parameterize the approach to  allow plugging in multiple different ranking algorithms.
 That  immediately raises the question: does the observation that the rank of faulty statements cannot decrease if the slice includes the  faulty statements also work with other ranking algorithms than  Ochiai?

-It feels that calling the observation a theorem is a bit  ambitious.
+* It feels that calling the observation a theorem is a bit  ambitious.
 Perhaps such property is something to characterize the ranking algorithms by?

 * A more labour intensive approach would be to also parameterize  the approach over different slicing implementations, or at least  foresee the need and make it very clear how to change the slicing algorithm.
-It is very nice that the authors have started with critical slicing as one of the earlier appropriate approaches.

 * Perhaps the approach should be called DS-SBFL instead of Tandem-FL?
 The reason being that there are multiple things that could be used  in tandem in the fault localisation context (for example a tandem of  some symbolic FL approach with an additional technique).

 * Theorem 1 is not a theorem, it is rather an observation, because it  depends on the simplifications used by the slicing  algorithm.

 * Theorem 2 is actually a property of the Ochiai ranking formula, not a theorem.